Skip to content

 Zachman Framework vs EA on a Page — Two Lenses on the Same Artifacts

 The Zachman Framework (1987) and EA on a Page (2017) are both artifact classification frameworks.
-Neither prescribes a process or methodology.
-Both answer the question: "what architecture artifacts does an organization need?"
-But they classify from different angles — and together they provide a richer picture than either alone.
+Neither is a methodology: Zachman deliberately prescribes nothing beyond the classification itself, and EA on a Page describes the three processes it has observed empirically rather than prescribing them.
+They classify from different angles — and together they provide a richer picture than either alone.

 This article maps the two frameworks against each other, shows where they align and diverge, and demonstrates how to use both in Linked.Archi.